base/base/docs/specs/interop/sequencer.md

 ## Block Building

 The goal is to present information in a way where it is as efficient as possible for the block builder to only include executing messages that have a corresponding initiating message.
+It is not possible to enforce the ability to statically analyze a transaction, so execution MAY be required to determine the information required to include executing messages.

 ### Static analysis

+Note that static analysis is not always reliable, but it is far faster than having to perform execution to get the data required to validate an executing message.

-The block builder SHOULD use static analysis on executing messages to determine the dependency of the message.
+The block builder SHOULD use static analysis when possible on executing messages to determine the dependency of the message.

 When a transaction has a top level [to][tx-to] field that is equal to the `CrossL2Inbox` and the 4-byte selector in the calldata matches the entrypoint interface,